ZoomInfo

 • Multi-channel sales cadences with email, phone, and social steps

-• Email tracking, templates, and personalization tools
+• Email tracking, templates, and AI-powered personalization tools

 • Integrated dialer with call recording and coaching features

-• AI-powered workflow prioritization and task management
+• AI-powered workflow prioritization with embedded intelligence agents

-• Deal management and sales forecasting capabilities
+• Deal management and revenue forecasting capabilities

 Learn More About Salesloft